 Graduated real estate taxes were mentioned many times during the 2018 elections as Illinoisans contemplated selecting a new governor.
 This new proposed tax structure could change the amount of money owed during a property sale and aims to provide relief for those selling lower-priced homes while increasing the cost of more expensive real estate sales.
 Here is a look at what that may mean if Chicago moves forward with the new tax.

 What are Real Estate Taxes?

-According to the IRS, real estate taxes - also known as property taxes - .
+According to the IRS, real estate taxes - also known as property taxes - are primary sources for local government income.
 The money from home and property sales (immovable items only such as land and buildings) goes to support resources like education, road construction and emergency services like fire departments and law enforcement.
 In Chicago, people pay these taxes twice a year.

 Real estate taxes change between states, counties, cities and even zoning areas.
 However, most follow a formula like, “Annual budget minus sales tax revenue divided by state aid” to decide on a property tax percentages.
 As property values fluctuate so do taxes in order to account for the local budget for the year.